nathanielc/morgoth/README.md

 Morgoth is a flexible anomaly detection application.
 It is designed to integrate with many existing technologies and provide powerful anomaly detection on top of those systems.
-Namely morgoth currently integrates with graphite, MongoDB and InfluxDB.
+Namely morgoth currently integrates with InfluxDB 0.9.x.
-Elasticsearch integration is comming soon.

 Getting Started
 ---------------

-See the tutorial at http://docs.morgoth.io/docs/overview/getting-started/ for an example of detecting anomalies in graphite metrics.
+See the tutorial at http://docs.morgoth.io/docs/overview/getting-started/ for an example.

 What makes Morgoth different from other similiar projects?